 What is the duration and cost of the service?

 We have a few options to best suit your needs.
-We recommend a single appointment of 2.5 hours for the cycling musculoskeletal assessment and bicycle fit as this allows us to better target your individual focus areas however we understand the time commitment is not always possible.
+We recommend a single appointment of 2.5 hours for the cycling musculoskeletal assessment and bicycle fit as this allows us to better target your individual focus areas.

 2.5 hour combined cycling musculoskeletal assessment and bike fit $280